-- 11-228.
-Monitoring, reports, and inspections.
-The public works director and/or the building inspector, with the possible assistance of the soil conservationist and/or the county extension agent or others, shall make periodic inspections, during construction and development, of the land disturbing activities, the stormwater management system installations, and other activities requiring a grading permit to ensure compliance with the approved plan and Jonesborough's Best Management Practices.
-For construction sites draining to siltation impaired streams, the town shall perform monthly inspections.
-Inspections will evaluate whether the measures required in the drainage and sedimentation control plan and/or grading permit and undertaken by the developer are effective in controlling erosion.
-The right of entry to conduct such inspections shall be expressly reserved in the permit.
-If the public works director or the building inspector determines that the permit holder has failed to comply with plan approval, the following procedures shall apply: - (1) A notice from the enforcement officer shall be served on the permit holder either by registered or certified mail, delivered by hand to the permit holder or an agent or employee of the permittee supervising the activities, or by posting the notice at the work site in a visible location, that the permit holder is in non-compliance. - (2) The notice of non-compliance shall specify the measures needed to comply and shall specify the time within which such corrective measures shall be completed.
-The enforcement officer shall require a reasonable period of time for the permittee to implement measures bringing the project into compliance, however, if it is determined by the enforcement officer that health and safety factors or the damage resulting from being non-compliant is too severe, immediate action may be required. - (3) If the permit holder fails to comply within the time specified, the permittee may be subject to the revocation of the permit.
-In addition, the permittee shall be deemed to be in violation of this chapter and upon conviction shall be subject to the penalties provided in this chapter. - (4) In conjunction with the issuance of a notice of non-compliance, or subsequent to the permittee not completing the corrective measures directed in the time period required, the building inspector, or his designee, may issue an order requiring all or part of the land disturbing activities on the site be stopped.
-The stop work order may be issued with or as part of the notice of non-compliance, or may be delivered separately in the same manner as directed in § 11-228(1). (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008) - 11-229.
-Certificate of occupancy not issued until approvals.
-The building inspector will not issue a certificate of occupancy necessary to occupy any commercial or residential establishment until all aspects of the drainage and sedimentation control plan including stormwater management facilities have been completed, control devices constructed have been approved and accepted, and, if within a subdivision or commercial development, all paving, landscaping of public ways, and utilities, including street lighting if decorative lights are used, are approved and accepted. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+If the Public Works Director or the Building Inspector determines that the permit holder has failed to comply with plan approval, the following procedures shall apply:

+- (1.)
+A Notice from the Enforcement Officer shall be served on the permit holder either by registered or certified mail, delivered by hand to the permit holder or an agent or employee of the permittee supervising the activities, or by posting the notice at the work site in a visible location, that the permit holder is in Non-Compliance. - (2.)
+The Notice of Non-Compliance shall specify the measures needed to comply and shall specify the time within which such corrective measures shall be completed.
+The Enforcement Officer shall require a reasonable period of time for the permittee to implement measures bringing the project into compliance, however, if it is determined by the Enforcement Officer that health and safety factors or the damage resulting from being non-compliant is too severe, immediate action may be required. - (3.)
+If the permit holder fails to comply within the time specified, the permittee may be subject to the revocation of the permit.
+In addition, the permittee shall be deemed to be in violation of this ordinance and upon conviction shall be subject to the penalties provided in this ordinance. - (4.)
+In conjunction with the issuance of a Notice of Non-Compliance, or subsequent to the permittee not completing the corrective measures directed in the time period required, the Building Inspector, or his designee, may issue an Order requiring all or part of the land disturbing activities on the site be stopped.
+The Stop Work Order may be issued with or as part of the Notice of Non-Compliance, or may be delivered separately in the same manner as directed in Section 11-228(1). - 11-229.
+Certificate of Occupancy not issued until approvals.
+The Building Inspector has the authority to not issue a Certificate of Occupancy necessary to occupy any commercial or residential establishment until all aspects of the Stormwater Plan including stormwater management facilities have been completed, control devices constructed have been approved and accepted, and, if within a subdivision or commercial development, all paving, landscaping of public ways, and utilities, including street lighting if decorative lights are used, are approved and accepted. - 11-230.
+Plan construction acceptance and bond release.
+Stormwater Plan activities must be inspected and accepted by the Enforcement Officer before the Planning Commission or their designee may release the security.